 Enter the Eagle Creek Pack-It Compression Sac.
 I’ve wanted to try travel compression sacks, also known as Space Bags, for ages.
 They’re airtight, space-saving bags that compress your items by allowing most of the air inside the bag to be pushed or sucked out.
 Some bags, like most Space Bags, require a vacuum nozzle for air removal.
 Other brands, such as the Eagle Creek bags I purchased, don’t need a vacuum; these are more useful for travelers who won’t have access to vacuums in their destinations.

-The list price for the Eagle Creek Pack-It Compression Sacs is $20; however, I paid $17.99 for it on Amazon.com.
+The list price for the Eagle Creek Pack-It Compression Sacs is $20; I bought mine on Amazon.com.
 My set came with one small and one medium bag.
 Here’s the product:

 I’m traveling to Europe for 10 days, so I need a lot of clothes.
 Here’s what my suitcase looked like before I used the compression sack.
 You’re looking at a bag packed with eight shirts, two jackets, one dress and one raincoat: